digideskio/support-tools/timeseries/tips.md

 ## Tips

+* You can easily check using the timeseries tool whether the cause of a crash was likely OOM from the FTDC data as follows:

+  * put down a cursor just before the crash.
+If you don't have an exact timestamp from the customer, you may be able to tell when the crash was by looking at the "uptime" metric to see when a restart occurred.

+  * use the "@" command to get the metadata that is recorded in the ftdc data.
+Search for the "hostInfo" section, where you will find system memory size.

+  * look at the "mem: resident" and "mem: virtual" stats to see how much memory mongod was using.
+You can use the "?" command to get the exact numbers.

 * Some customers may be reluctant to upload the binary diagnostic.data without knowing what's in it.
 Here is some suggested wording, taken from [this